 Most recently Lucy has joined the Springwatch team on BBC Two, doing a Bio-Blitz in the garden of her Family home, she is a familiar face to Springwatch as she co-hosted the live broadcast from Sherbourne in 2018.
 Her quick wit and far-reaching knowledge have also seen her pitted against Chris Packham as his opposing team captain on the BBC Two, natural history quiz show Curious Creatures, now in its second series.

 Lucy began her presenting career hosting Freaks and Creeps (National Geographic), a series based on her passion to highlight the weird and wonderful lives of the less attractive animal species that often get over-looked in favour of charismatic megafauna.
-Since then Lucy has presented a number of primetime series for BBC One (Nature’s Boldest Thieves, Animals Unexpected, Nature’s Miracle Orphans and Ingenious Animals), The Beach live (BBC4) ITV (Amazing Animal Births) and Channel 4 (Easter Eggs Live).
+Since then Lucy has presented a number of primetime series for BBC One (Nature’s Boldest Thieves, Animals Unexpected, Nature’s Miracle Orphans and Ingenious Animals), BBC Four (Beach Live), ITV (Amazing Animal Births) and Channel 4 (Easter Eggs Live).